KuntanSutar/Swabhav-Techlabs/README.txt

 30/1/2019
 Implement DataService class using Enum.
-Cross cutting concerns in computing programming.
+Cross cutting concerns in computer programming.
 How to avoid it?
 How to do double check locking with DataService!

-Oberver Pattern are high level call backs. source, publisher target, subscriber, observer, listeners
+Observer Pattern are high level call backs. source, publisher target, subscriber, observer, listeners